orocos/orocos-docs/docs/rtt/orocos-components-manual.rst

 recompiling the source.

-If you're familiar with the Lua programming language, you can also implement components an statemachines in real-time Lua scripts, check out the :doc:`Lua Cookbook <rtt-lua-cookbook>` website.
+If you're familiar with the Lua programming language, you can also implement components and statemachines in real-time Lua scripts, check out the :doc:`Lua Cookbook <rtt-lua-cookbook>` website.